JR-1991/Catalax/README.md

 ## 🚀 What is Catalax?

-Catalax is a next-generation framework that combines the power of **JAX** with advanced numerical methods for biochemical modeling.
+Catalax combines the power of **JAX** with advanced numerical methods for biochemical modeling.
 It seamlessly integrates traditional mechanistic modeling with cutting-edge neural differential equations, enabling:

 - **⚡ Lightning-fast simulations** with JIT compilation and GPU acceleration
 - **🧠 Neural ODEs** for data-driven discovery of biochemical dynamics